intel/nauta/docs/installation-and-configuration/Target_Host_Requirements/THR.md

 ## Valid Repositories

 If the operating system is installed and configured with a valid repository that contains the required packages, an Administrator _does not_ need to install the packages manually.
 However, if the repository _is not_ valid, the Installer  attempts to install the package automatically.
-If this fails an error message is displayed.
+If this fails, an error message is displayed.

 ## Repositories List